braze-inc/braze-docs/_docs/_contributing/your_first_contribution.md

 ![The Braze Docs GitHub repository homepage with the '_docs' folder highlighted in the file tree.]()

 Each page's URL on Braze Docs reflects the repository's directory structure.
 Use your page's URL to find its corresponding text file in the `_docs` directory.
-For example, `braze.com/home/yaml_front_matter/` can be found on the following page:
+For example, `braze.com/home/yaml_front_matter/` can be found on the following page.

 ![The "YAML front matter" page in the "Contributing" section on Braze Docs.]()